 4. Outsource to local bakeries

-I have a freezer full of baking that I did last weekend when we were hit with a pile of snow.
+I keep baking around from about December 1st on.
 Andy and I are making pies for Christmas dinner.
-However, this doesn’t mean that I want to keep up with more mess and creating more meals.
+But there’s more that needs to be done and there isn’t always time or energy to do it.
 Now is the time to outsource what you can.
 I outsource our Christmas morning breakfast.
 We pick up an amazing quiche from local food store Epicuria and Andy will make a quick batch of waffles for the kids Christmas morning.
 Easy and stress free.
 Lots of food shops have meat pies, desserts and even full turkey meals!

 5. Let it Go